matthias-reis/aithir.de/_storylines/operator/all.md

 But the squatter community was strong at that time and so the venue got inhabited illegally.
-The infrastructure was excellent as soon as some geeks added some DIY effort and maintenance and nobody asked questions as long as the ownership was not clear.
+The infrastructure was excellent as soon as some geeks added some DIY effort and maintenance.
+Nobody asked questions as long as the ownership was not clear.

 Around 20 people lived on Hugo's side.
 But that day when he came home, he saw someone leaving through the elevator, someone he didn't recognize.
 It was suspicious.
-When he entered his flat and noticed that he had been robbed, the shock was not as heavy as you would think.
+When he entered his flat and noticed that he had been robbed, the shock therefore was not as heavy as one would think.
 Hugo had expected something like that already.

 ---